Baby Elephant Walk: Background

 The cheerful tone, like that of Mancini's "The Pink Panther Theme", presents a stark contrast to more melancholy Mancini standards such as "Moon River".
 Due to its "goofy" sound, it is often used in a humorous context.
-As the allmusic.com album review states, "if Hatari! is memorable for anything, it's for the incredibly goofy 'Baby Elephant Walk,' which has gone on to be musical shorthand for kookiness of any stripe.
+As the AllMusic album review states, "if Hatari! is memorable for anything, it's for the incredibly goofy 'Baby Elephant Walk,' which has gone on to be musical shorthand for kookiness of any stripe.
 Get this tune in your head and it sticks."

 Chart history

 "Baby Elephant Walk" performed by Lawrence Welk and His Orchestra peaked at #48 on the U.S. Billboard Hot 100 in the summer of 1962 as well as #10 on the Easy Listening chart.
+In Canada it reached #17, co-charting with Miniature Men and Kai Winding.

 Cover versions

 The song was recorded by a number of performers in the 1960s, including: